turingschool/curriculum/source/projects/merchant.markdown

 end
 ```

-Now you should be able to create an action in the `OrdersController` called
+Create an empty action in `OrdersController` called `confirm`.
+It is going to
+need to get the order, so add `:confirm` to the `before_action` for
+`set_order` at the top of the file.

-`confirm`, and a template in `app/views/orders/confirm.html.erb`.
+Create a template in `app/views/orders/confirm.html.erb`.

 Go ahead and flesh that page out.